MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/10-program-with-tsql.md

 ---
 lab:
-    title: 'Introduction to programming with Transact-SQL'
+  title: Introduction to programming with Transact-SQL
-    module: 'Additional exercises'
+  module: Additional exercises
+  description: In this exercise, you'll use get an introduction to programming with Transact-SQL using the Adventureworks database.
+  duration: 80 minutes
+  level: 100
+  islab: true
 ---

 # Introduction to programming with Transact-SQL